The DJI Mavic 2: Expect Big Things

 - A More robust drone – Some Mavic users have stated issues with the folding arms.
 The joints need to be stronger so that they don’t fail over time.
 Also, the gimbal guard isn’t as strong as it could be.
 Our sources say that making the Mavic a stronger drone is DJI priority #1.

 - Improved camera and gimbal – The original Mavic camera is good and we’d expect the next edition to be better.
-There are some issues with shooting video in 60/96fps and DJI should address that.
+There are some issues with shooting video in 60/96fps and DJI will address that.
+We have heard rumblings of a one-inch sensor.
+The Mavic Pro II will basically have the same award-winning camera that the Phantom 4 Pro has.
 The gimbal could use better isolation to reduce the dreaded jello effect.
 We are hoping they can extend the field of view, which is currently about half of what the GoPro Karma offers, but we doubt they will do that.
 A great feature they could add is a variable aperture in order to slow down the exposure in brightly lit conditions.
 One more issue with the Mavic Pro is that the gimbal tends to heat up quickly.
-We believe the new camera and gimbal combo will be better and more efficient.
+We believe the new camera and gimbal combo will be better and more efficient even though it will be larger.

 - Better range – The current Mavic has an impressive range of 4.3 miles.
 The next edition of the Mavic should be able to eclipse the 5-mile range problem.